The company behind your credit score is plunging on the stock market after a White House announcement

 In a separate social media post, Pulte said Tuesday’s directive will enable Americans to use their rent to qualify for a mortgage, rather than relying solely on credit history based on credit cards and loans.

-Unlike FICO, VantageScore does take rent payments into account if those payments are reported to Equifax, Experian and TransUnion, according to VantageScore’s website.
+VantageScore takes rent payments into account if those payments are reported to Equifax, Experian and TransUnion, according to VantageScore’s website.

+In a statement, FICO said the latest version of its credit scoring system can also account for rent payments, and its product is “freely chosen” by lenders for its reliability.

+“FICO welcomes competition on a level playing field among credit score providers.
+We compete vigorously in every US consumer credit market, and the FICO Score is freely chosen by lenders, investors, and other market participants because it is trusted as the most predictive and reliable credit score,” a FICO spokesperson said.

 Despite the drop in FICO’s stock on Tuesday, the threat to FICO’s market dominance might be limited, said Jaret Seiberg, a housing policy analyst at TD Cowen.